kaltura/nginx-vod-module/README.md

 * **default**: `none`
 * **context**: `http`, `server`, `location`

-Sets an nginx location that is used to read the MP4 file on remote or mapped mode, file will be read on local file system in the absence of this directive.
+Sets an nginx location that is used to read the MP4 file on remote or mapped mode.
+If this directive is set on mapped mode, the module reads the MP4 files over HTTP, treating the paths in the mapping JSON as URIs (the default behavior is to read from local files)
-In case nginx location have both vod_upstream_location and vod_remote_upstream_location directives, vod_upstream_location is used for mapping request, vod_remote_upstream_location is used for MP4 files.

 #### vod_max_upstream_headers_size
 * **syntax**: `vod_max_upstream_headers_size size`